sohilpandya/CV/README.md

 ![imac copy](https://cloud.githubusercontent.com/assets/2305591/12433736/bd85ac10-befa-11e5-9463-073e8ff99fad.png)

 #### CreepyGit
-An app that provides visualisation of followers/following  on Github and the ability to follow back users that you are not currently following with a signle click.
+An app that provides visualisation of followers/following  on Github and the ability to follow back users that you are not currently following with a single click.
 **[Node, D3, GitHub API]**

 #### React Final Countdown